datalad-handbook/book/docs/basics/101-115-symlinks.rst

 You might have noticed already that an ``ls -l`` or ``tree`` command in your dataset shows small arrows and quite cryptic paths following each non-textfile.
-Maybe your shell also displays these files in a different color than textfiles when listing them.
+Maybe your shell also displays these files in a different color than text files when listing them.
 We'll take a look together, using the ``books/`` directory as an example:

 .. runrecord:: _examples/DL-101-115-101